shriharivish/shriharivish.github.io/_projects/1_project.md

 <h4>Clocking Section</h4>

 Clock jitter is critical to performance of the ultrasound.
 Due to the way we demodulate in the RF domain, jitter can critically affect our noise levels as we even demodulate the directly reflected signals that are transmitted by the transducer.
 Jitter would mean we transmit one frequency and demodulate that very wave with a slightly different frequency giving rise to harmonics in our band of operation and thus an unwanted noise in our system.
 Need to meet jitter spec under 100ps given the sensitivity of the device.
 I’ve come up with an innovative low-cost low power solution to generate reconfigurable clock frequencies down to a 1Hz precision meeting the stringent jitter requirements of the system.
-This has majorly helped minimise all crosstalk effects.
+This has immensely helped minimise all crosstalk effects.

 <div class="img">
         {% include figure.html path="assets/img/uls_noise.png" title="Noise Levels" class="img-fluid rounded z-depth-1" %}